Sashanksurya/discoverai-endee/README.md

 python seed_data.py
 ```

-This creates the `movies` Endee index and loads sample data with embeddings.
+This creates the `movies` Endee index and loads 10 movies with embeddings.

 ### 5. Run the Agent